-DISCLOSURE ESG APPENDIX ESG REPORT ANNUAL REPORT WEBSITE OMISSION GRI Stan dard 302: Energy (2016) 103-1 Management approach • 22- 23, 26 302-1 Energy consumption within the organization • 27 302-2 Energy consumption outside of the organization • Information unavailable.
+DISCLOSURE ESG APPENDIX ESG REPORT ANNUAL REPORT PROXY WEBSITE OMISSION GRI St GRI Standard 302: Energy (2016) 103-1 Management approach 22-23, 26 302-1 Energy consumption within the organization 27 302-2 Energy consumption outside of the organization Information unavailable.
 Results are not reported publicly.
-302-3 Energy intensity • 27 22 302-4 Reduction of energy consumption • 27 302-5 Reduction in energy requirements of products and services • Information unavailable.
+302-3 Energy intensity 27 22 302-4 Reduction of energy consumption 27 302-5 Reduction in energy requirements of products and services Information unavailable.
 Results are not reported publicly.
 Disclosure of this indicator is under consideration.
-GRI Stan dard 303: Water and effluents (2018) 103-1 Management approach • 22-23, 28 303-1 Interactions with water as a shared resource ٠ 29 303-2 Management of water discharge- related impacts ٠ 29 303-3 Water withdrawal • 29 Information unavailable.
+GRI St andard 303: Wate r and efflu ents (201 .8) 103-1 Management approach 22-23, 28 303-1 Interactions with water as a shared resource 29 303-2 Management of water discharge-related impacts 29 303-3 Water withdrawal 29 Information unavailable.
 Results are not aggregated at the corporate level or reported publicly.
 Disclosure of this indicator is under consideration.
-303-4 Water discharge • 29 Information unavailable.
+303-4 Water discharge 29 Information unavailable.
 Results are not aggregated at the corporate level or reported publicly.
 Disclosure of this indicator is under consideration.
-303-5 Water consumption • 29 Information unavailable.
+303-5 Water consumption 29 Information unavailable.
 Results are not aggregated at the corporate level or reported publicly.
 Disclosure of this indicator is under consideration.